MMZaini/bazaar-item-price/README.md

     run 'pip install bs4' in cmd (without the ' obviously)
 - Have requests installed.
     run 'pip install requests' in cmd (without the ' obviously)
+- Have asyncio installed.
+    run 'pip install asyncio' in cmd (without the ' obviously)

 # instructions
 1. double click the program
 2. type in the item you would you like to buy
 3. type in the amount of coins you want to spend on it
 4. let the program output the amount of the item you can buy
+5. close the window when needed